jiangts/magic-selector-baseline/readme.md

 It outputs 2 files: one of the tfidf object, the other of each document's membership in each page, since queries will need to be scoped to a particular page...

+query.js runs the tfidf baseline

+converter2.js converts it to results...